 Members of the board of directors

-The Government appoints the members of the Conseil d'administration taking into consideration the expertise and experience profiles approved by the Conseil d'administration.
-Appointed for a term of office of up to 4 years, the members are as follows:
+The Government appoints the members of the Conseil d'administration by taking into consideration the expertise and experience profile approved by the Conseil d'administration.
+The members, other than the chairperson, and the president and chief executive officer, are appointed for a term of office of up to 4 years as follows :

 - two are appointed after consultation with organizations representing the business community;